What are head lice?

 When should I call my health care provider?

-Call your health care provider if the treatments using non-prescription medications are not successful.
-Treatment of pregnant or nursing mothers and of children less than 2 years of age should be given only under the direction of a health care provider.
+Call your health care provider if the treatments are not successful.
+Chemical treatment of pregnant or nursing mothers and of children less than 4 years of age should be given only under the direction of a health care provider.

 What options are not recommended for treating head lice?

-Methods and products that should not be used because they are either not safe or do not work include: insect sprays, motor oil, gasoline, alcohol, flea soap, dyes, bleaches, heat applied to the scalp, garlic, essential oils, and shaving the head.
+Methods and products that should not be used because they are either not safe or do not work include: insect sprays, motor oil, gasoline, alcohol, flea soap, dyes, bleaches, heat applied to the scalp, garlic, tea tree and other essential oils, electric lice combs, and shaving the head.